AI-Edu-ITS/its-ml-playground/README.md

-# ✨ Welcome to Machine Learning Book Code Repository ✨
+# ✨ Welcome to Code Repository of Our Machine Learning Book ✨

-This is the official source code from ITS Machine Learning Book Titled **Pembelajaran Mesin Dengan Python**
+This is the official source code from ITS Machine Learning Book Titled **Machine Learning Menggunakan Python**

 ## 🚀 Repository Updates

+- \[2025.03.31\] Book Has Been Released!
 - \[2024.08.26\] Code Release

 ## 🏃 First Run Before Using This Repository

+- First **Give a star to this repository** 😬😬😬
-- First you need to clone and initialize this repository.
+- Then, you need to clone and initialize this repository.
 For more details step please follow this tutorial [How to Clone and Retrieve Update from Remote Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 - Then, make sure Python already installed in your device.
 You can download and install Python from [Python Official Website](https://www.python.org).
 To make sure your Python installation completed you can run this code: `python3 --version` or `python --version`. **Note: Sometimes for MacOS and Linux user, Python is already installed by default.**
 - Install required libraries by write this command in terminal/command prompt in this saved repository folders using `pip3 install requirements.txt` or `pip install requirements.txt`